tsantoso79/6m-data-1.0-Welcome-Onboarding/guides/install_wsl.md

 The resulting screen, should be similar to below:
 ![assets/wsl/wsl1.png](../assets/wsl/wsl1.png)

 > **Please note that the screen may varies according to different version of Windows.
-For Window 10 users, you may see 2 components installed instead of 1.**
+For older versions, you may see two components installed instead of one.**

 After installation, we need to **reboot the PC**.